yassinesos/javalab/README.md

 ## Programming in Java

 All the documents come from my course presented from 1996 to 2007.
-The folder ```divers``` contains some Java codes from laboratory works at the ENSICAEN (since 2016).
+The folder ```divers``` contains Java code from some laboratory works at the ENSICAEN (since 2016).

 ### Licensing